 So how can I use Sellery to find my top sellers and slow movers?

 Two words.
 Smart lists.
 Use this awesome Sellery feature to dynamically segment your inventory based on criteria that’s important to you.
-Such as sales velocity, number of competitors, and sales rank to name a few.
+Such as sales velocity, number of competitors, and The sales rank of products on Amazon ind...
+More to name a few.

 For example, you can build a smart list that contains all of the items in your inventory that meet the following criteria: